Spay & Neuter

 Want to prevent your dog from that embarrassing “humping” behavior when guests come over?
 Do you want to eliminate your cat’s risk of ovarian cancer?
 By spaying and neutering your pet, you can!
-Spaying and neutering are two of the most common soft tissue surgeries we perform here at McGrath Veterinary Center and for good reasons.
-In addition to reducing the pet overpopulation, these procedures can lengthen a pet’s lifespan by eliminating the risk of various health problems.
+Spaying and neutering are two of the most common soft tissue surgeries we perform here at McGrath Veterinary Center, and for good reasons.
+In addition to reducing pet overpopulation, these procedures can lengthen a pet’s lifespan by eliminating the risk of various health problems.

 BENEFITS OF SPAYING AND NEUTERING

 Having your pet spayed/neutered can provide many benefits for them, for you, and even the community, including: